-A Guide to Locum Tenens & Full-Time APP Salaries in 2024
+A Guide to Locum Tenens & Full-Time APP Salaries in 2025

-As an Advanced Practice Provider, you have a wide range of career opportunities and earning potential.
+As an advanced practice provider, you have a wide range of career opportunities and earning potential.
 Before diving into job applications and salary negotiations, it’s helpful to understand the average salaries for APPs and the key factors that can influence your pay.

 Whether you’re a nurse practitioner, physician assistant, or certified registered nurse anesthetist, knowing what to expect can help you decide whether to pursue permanent positions or explore options like locum tenens and moonlighting.